-At Trent Cotney, P.A., we know all too well how fast-paced the construction industry can be.
+At Cotney Construction Law, we know all too well how fast-paced the construction industry can be.
 Our Miami contractor attorneys have extensive experience in the construction industry, both professionally and legally, so we understand that things can slip through the cracks.
 However, we also know that good intentions will not keep legal battles away if businesses aren’t diligent about being aware of and adjusting to changing regulations.

 Big Regulatory Battles